unclebob/CC_SMC/README.md

 * The _Generator_ converts the optimized state transition table into a set of code-generation-nodes that represent a _Nested Switch Case_ statement in a language agnostic way.
 * Finally, the _Implementing Visitors_ translate the code-generation-nodes into a true programming language, like Java.

 The upshot of all this is that you can generate a new language, like C#, by simply writing a new _Implementing Visitor_, which is a relatively trivial task.
+(See Below)

+### Writing a Code Generator

+The value of the -l command line argument is used to find a class whose name is:

+`smc.generators.<LANGUAGE>CodeGenerator`.

+This class decides which _Implementing Visitor_ to create, and how the output files should be written.

+You can create your own by deriving your class from `smc.generators.CodeGenerator`.
+Check out the source code for the Java code generator.
+It's pretty straightforward.

 ### BNF